 Consistency, accuracy and clarity are the most important elements of a business’ online data.
 For practitioners like doctors and lawyers, local presence management can be trickier than it would be for typical local businesses – especially when multiple practitioners work at a single organization.
 However, both solo practitioners with a unique address and multiple practitioners who share one location face local presence concerns that are unique to practitioners.

-To deal with these extra complications and ensure correct information is displayed in search results, Google My Business has specific guidelines for solo practitioners and organizations with multiple practitioners at one location.
+To deal with these extra complications and ensure correct information is displayed in search results, Google Business Profile (formerly Google My Business) has specific guidelines for solo practitioners and organizations with multiple practitioners at one location.
 Practitioners need to be wary of common issues that lead to inconsistent local citations, create bad data, and decrease online visibility for practitioners.

 Some of the most common problems for practitioners include:

-- Duplicate Google My Business Listings – Creating more than one listing for a single location violates Google My Business guidelines and can result in account suspension if not corrected.
+- Duplicate Google Business Profiles – Creating more than one listing for a single location violates Google Business Profile guidelines and can result in account suspension if not corrected.

-- Complicated Google My Business Guidelines – Google My Business listings have a unique set of guidelines for practitioners, which makes creating and maintaining these listings more complicated than other types of local businesses.
+- Complicated Google Business Profile Guidelines – Google Business Profiles have a unique set of guidelines for practitioners, which makes creating and maintaining these listings more complicated than other types of local businesses.

 - Discrepancies in How Directories Handle Practitioners – Not all directories or search engines treat practitioners the same as organizations.
 It’s important to differentiate practitioners from their organizations to avoid confusing search engines and potential customers.

 - Submitting Practitioners as Organizations – A common mistake is misrepresenting a practitioner as an organization when submitting information to data aggregators like Infogroup, Factual, Localeze and Foursquare.
 This seemingly minor error can quickly snowball into a much bigger problem because these websites are sources for local citations and directories.
 Inconsistent data can spread across the web and damage a practitioner’s reputation and ranking in search results.

 Best Practices for Multiple Practitioners at One Location